Opal: Multimodal Image Generation for News Illustration: Study 2: User Evaluation

+News illustrators P11 and P8 both mentioned that one of the greatest advantages to text-to-image systems is less copyright concerns.
+P8 mentioned that as opposed to browsing the internet for inspiration and worrying about copyright infringement (i.e. accidentally taking inspiration from other people's illustrations), they could freely use the generations from Opal in any way.
+Both referred to Opal as a great resource for generating reference photos that could be traced over.

-For this reason, some participants enjoyed the "tailored" (P4), cumulative, and yet explorative nature of Opal.
-It was structured as a suggested pipeline, and P12 in particular enjoyed the cumulative yet explorative nature of Opal. \textit{“I prefer this one [Opal].
-I think it was like a pipeline.
+Overall, participants enjoyed the tailored, cumulative, and yet explorative nature of Opal.
+P12 in particular enjoyed Opal, saying \textit{"I think it was like a pipeline.
 You start with an idea and you develop it more.
 The other one [baseline] felt like going to ground zero each time.
 It didn’t feel like the ideas were building on each other that much.
 You were still in the same zone, you were still dealing with the same thing, it was changing but it didn’t seem like it was accumulating as much.”}